-Funds will be disbursed to the scholarship recipients according to the Canadian institution’s internal processes and in accordance with the terms and conditions of the Contribution Agreement.
+Funds will be disbursed to the scholarship recipients according to the Canadian institution’s internal processes and in conformity with the Contribution Agreement concluded between DFATD and the Canadian institution.

-Candidates must be citizens of one of the following eligible countries:
+Candidates must be citizens of one of the following eligible CARICOM countries:

 Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, Turks and Caicos.